xrdocs/programmability/_tutorials/2022-07-20-a-guide-to-on-box-python-scripting.md

 You now have the information you need to begin implementing config scripts on your router.

-I dissect the script in a video here:

-**VIDEOLINK**

 This script helped to illustrate some of the methods that config scripts utilize, but is limited in practicality.
 I created another sample config script that demonstrates more of the capabilites of config scripts.
-I discuss that script in this video:

-**VIDEOLINK**
+The link to that script can be found [here](***INSERTLINK***).

 ![Scripts](https://xrdocs.github.io/xrdocs-images/assets/images/pickhardt-script-process.png)